pqrollan/ecs150Project3/REPORT.md

 This way even if theread A has been unblocked, if by they time thread A gets to run it's resource has been taken it will once again block itself.

-However this can lead to starvation.
-Thus we created a pthread_t next variable and check_next variable.
-The check_next acts as a boolian so that if a new thread, not matching the thread designated by our pthread_t next variable, tries to snatch the last resouce (ie the semaphoes value = 1), this thread will be blocked.
-This chain will occur until the desired thread gets to run.
-However, if the blocked queue is empty we will set the check_next to 0.
-This will assure that any thread removed from the blocked queue will get priority to run when the resources are scarce.

 ## Phase 2 - Thread Protected Storage
 Each TPS uses a pthread_t tid to keep track of which Thread ID the TPS